MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D066 #100DaysOfCode - 17.7.18

+* Got the links to change dynamicly based on chosen option in selector.
+* Set up the "register workout" button.
+* Added a new object to local storage to store the log.
+* Added to the log array based on chosen options in the selectors.

+**Total:**  2 h

+**Thoughts:** I had much better progress today as I managed to finish several tasks.

+I was able to create a new workout object to the log array, and give it name based on chosen options in selectors.
+But I think it would be better to find the original, and copy it.
+That way I will get all the exercises as well.
+I think that will be a nicer and cleaner option.

+I also think I need to add a unique ID, since several of the logged items will have the same name.
+That way it will be easier to access each item I think.

 ### D065 #100DaysOfCode - 16.7.18

 * Added buttons on the index page for editing programs and sessions.